Imen-Souissi/Code_Base/README.md

 ======================================
 Landing Page:
 - Two different navbars:
-  1. For the landing page: simple.phtml
+  1. For the landing page: refer to the view layer: simple.phtml
-  2. For the dashboard page: layout.phtml
+  2. For the dashboard page: refer to the view layer layout.phtml
-- Landing page content: indexLandPAGE.PHTML
+- Landing page content: refer to the view layer indexLandPAGE.PHTML

 Dashboard:
 - Created dashboard and necessary REST files.